Commonwealth Consolidated Acts

 INTERACTIVE GAMBLING ACT 2001 - SECT 24

-Action to be taken in relation to a complaint about prohibited Internet gambling content hosted outside Australia
+Action to be taken in relation to prohibited internet gambling content

-(1) If, in the course of an investigation under Division 2, the ACMA is satisfied that Internet content hosted outside Australia is prohibited Internet gambling content, the ACMA must:
+(1) If the ACMA is satisfied that internet content is prohibited internet gambling content, the ACMA must:

 (a) if the ACMA considers the content should be referred to a law enforcement agency (whether in or outside Australia)--notify the content to: